cbRoy/cbRoy.github.io/_posts/2015-03-17-best-day-ever.md

 ---
-title: Best.
-Day.
-Ever.
 layout: post
+title: Best!
+Day!
+Ever!
+categories: baby pets
 tags: Ayden Mieka
-categories: baby pets
 ---

 Our day started pretty early, actually it started yesterday when we first arrived at the hospital around 9pm.